aluveitie/RyzenMacPro/README.md

 The RadeonBoost kext is used to inject proper power management (AGPMInjector) and fixes some performance issues.
 It support SMBIOS iMacPro1,1/all MacPro and RX 480, 580, 590, 5500 (XT), 5600 (XT), 5700 (XT) and Radeon VII.
-Note: As of 10.15.5 macOS is bugged and panics on boot when RadeonBoost is enabled for Navi cards.
+Note: As of 10.15.5 macOS the SMU firmware is broken for Navi cards, therefore RadeonBoost does no longer load it and the previously seen performance gains in Benchmarks are lost again.
+Other than that RadeonBoost still provides some small improvements for Navi.

 The AMD-USB-Map kext is depending on the SMBIOS and can be created with the Hackintool.
 See section about sleep for the other variant.